kellylougheed/java-pset1/README.md

 **Challenge**: Look up arrays in Java and store multiple words in an array.
 Select one of these words randomly every time the user plays. (+2 pts)

-**Challenge**: Ask the user if they would like to play again, and allow them to do so if they choose to. (+1 pt)
+**Challenge**: Ask the user if they would like to play again, and allow them to do so if they choose to. (+2 pts)

 **Challenge**: Keep track of the user’s guesses and limit the number of them.
-The user loses when they have used up all their guesses without guessing the word. (+1 pt)
+The user loses when they have used up all their guesses without guessing the word. (+2 pts)